haroon-github/mytpa/docs/src/tpaexec-hooks.md

 An example use of this hook is to install efm helper scripts.

+### efm-post-config

+TPA invokes `hooks/efm-post-config.yml` after finishing the efm configuration step.

+An example use of this hook is for additional steps that need to be taken into account before exiting the efm configuration process.

 ### harp-config

 TPA invokes `hooks/harp-config.yml` after generating HARP configuration